THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE SEE MY DISCLOSURES. FOR MORE INFORMATION.

 Long gone are the days of getting $5 for an allowance.

-All I know is if I were a kid today, I would be investing that money so I could retire by the time I hit 40!
+If I were a kid today, I would be investing that cash so I could retire by the time I hit 40!

 #33.
 Curious where piggy banks originated from?

-In Old English “pygg” was a type of clay that was used for making jars and dishes that held money.
+In Old English, “pygg” was clay used to make jars and dishes that held money.

 Over the generations, the word eventually morphed into “piggy bank.”